recryptproject/qtumbook/part2/erc20-token.md

 There's nothing special about this address.
 You could use the address of any UTXO in your wallet.

-Let's fund the owner address with 10 QTUM, to pay for gas when we deploy our contract later:
+Let's fund the owner address with 10 RECRYPT, to pay for gas when we deploy our contract later:

 ```
 qcli sendtoaddress qdgznat81MfTHZUrQrLZDZteAx212X4Wjj 10